-Important flood information for tenants and landlords
+Flood information for tenants and landlords

 Understand your rights and responsibilities as a tenant or landlord dealing with flood recovery, and find resources to help you answer your questions.

-It depends on the condition of the unit.
+You may be able to break your rental agreement depending on the condition of the unit.
 If you cannot return to the unit because it is destroyed or damaged beyond repair, a rental agreement could be "frustrated."
 That means it is not possible to continue living in the unit.

 Make sure you provide your landlord with a forwarding address.

 Document the condition of the rental property with photos and video in case your landlord disagrees that the tenancy is frustrated.

 If a landlord disagrees and refuses to end the rental agreement

 If the landlord disagrees that the rental agreement is frustrated, the landlord can make an application for damages to provincial court or the Residential Tenancy Dispute Resolution Service, and/or keep some or all of the security deposit.

 You may make a counter-application if you believe you are owed money or make your own application if you believe the landlord should not keep the security deposit.

 Both the tenant and landlord should be prepared to provide proof of the condition of the unit.